NERSC/spack-infrastructure/docs/spack_training.rst

      -   tb5uxwe      ^cray-mpich@8.1.15%cce@13.0.2+wrappers arch=cray-sles15-zen3
      -   e2hl6cx      ^zlib@1.2.12%cce@13.0.2+optimize+pic+shared patches=0d38234 arch=cray-sles15-zen3

-Let's install all the packages via ``spack install``, oh now go get a cup of coffee.
+Let's install all the packages via ``spack install``.
+This would be a good time to get a cup of coffee since it will likely take a few minutes.

 .. code-block:: console